30 Floor-to-Ceiling Windows Flooding Interiors with Natural Light

 Looking out the floor-to-ceiling window and seeing the Hollywood sign is a design trait of the highly intriguing Nakahouse designed by XTEN Architecture.
 This tailored look was achieved by using black, white and splashed of bold color, all flooded by natural light from large windows.

-Subtly reflecting in the large, dark-framed floor to ceiling windows, natural light adorns the interiors of this luxury hillside home known as Malbaie VI Marée Basse and designed by Mu Architecture.
+Subtly reflecting in the large, dark-framed floor to ceiling windows, natural light adorns the interiors of the luxury hillside home known as Malbaie VI Marée Basse and designed by Mu Architecture.
 Within this dynamic light show, admiring the surroundings becomes part of the owner’s everyday routine with the help of expansive use of glass.

-Overlooking a perfectly manicured garden, this elegant home designed by Eduarda Correa in Brazil impresses viewers with its use of wood and stone.
+Overlooking a perfectly manicured garden, the elegant home designed by Eduarda Correa in Brazil impresses viewers with its use of wood and stone.
 Contrasting dark framed windows guiding the eyes towards the mountain range in the distance.

 Keeping in mind the owner’s wish to bring the outside in, Alejandro Dumay Claro and Francisco Vergara Arthur designed La Campana House as a sustainable home gathering views of the spectacular mountain valley it occupies.
 Oversized windows make sure light is present throughout the day, inviting family and guests to visually explore the surroundings.